 The digital transformation is changing our world.
 This is why it has to be actively managed to leverage digitalisation as a driver of sustainability rather than aggravating social and ecological crises.

 Digital technologies can support sustainable development and open up so far untapped potentials in many areas, e.g. to reduce greenhouse gas emissions and resource consumption.
-At the same time, the ecological drawbacks of digitalisation are becoming increasingly evident due to the rising environmental impact of information and communication technologies.
+At the same time, however, the ecological drawbacks of digitalisation are becoming increasingly evident due to the rising environmental impact of information and communication technologies.
 The growth-driven economic model of industrial societies is receiving an additional boost, while at the same time the constraints and rules of economies are changing under digital platform capitalism.
 Moreover, digital data flows, differentiated access to data and a new type of discourse are dramatically changing the fundamentals of coexistence in democratic societies.
 The emerging challenge is to steer the current digital transformation towards sustainable development for society and politics.

 Above all, digitalisation can achieve its full ecological potential where it can fundamentally change our current way of life.
 Cultures of consumption, business patterns and production methods, and the organisation of energy systems, cities, and transport can be improved towards resource protection and energy efficiency.
 Accordingly, the socio-economic driving forces and impact conditions of digital solutions must be at the heart of transformation.
 They emerge from the interaction of different technologies – they result in and are the roots of individual, social, organisational, institutional, and commercial innovations.
 Therefore, the digital transformation offers a powerful toolbox for Zukunftskunst: future literacy links technological changes with economic, political, and cultural changes and thus also provides orientation in the current crisis.